 - (A) Between sunset and sunrise, provided that collecting gear or collected aquatic life may be possessed after sunset or before sunrise if notification by phone is made to the Division of Aquatic Resources West Hawai'i (DAR-Kona) office prior to sunset.
-The notification shall include the names of individuals who plan to possess the gear or aquatic life and the location where the possession will take place; - (B) Without holding a valid West Hawai'i aquarium permit issued pursuant to section 13-60.4-7(a); - (C) In violation of the terms and conditions of a West Hawai'i aquarium permit issued to that person; or - (D) While occupying any vessel that does not conform to the registration and marking requirements of section 13-60.4-7(d); - (4) Possess or use any net or container employed underwater to capture or hold aquatic life alive for aquarium purposes, that is not labeled with the commercial marine license number or numbers of the person or persons owning, possessing or using the equipment; - (5) Possess a lay net or engage in lay net fishing in violation of the requirements of section 13-60.4-6; [or] - (6) Engage in or attempt to engage in SCUBA spearfishing, possess both SCUBA gear and a spear at the same time, or possess SCUBA gear and any specimen of speared aquatic life at the same time[-]; - (7) Take or possess any pāku i before December 19, 2026; - (8) Take or possess any pāku'iku'i from December 18, 2026 through December 17, 2036 without first registering as a pāku'iku'i fisher subject to the following terms and conditions:
+The notification shall include the names of individuals who plan to possess the gear or aquatic life and the location where the possession will take place; - (B) Without holding a valid West Hawai'i aquarium permit issued pursuant to section 13-60.4-7(a); - (C) In violation of the terms and conditions of a West Hawai'i aquarium permit issued to that person; or - (D) While occupying any vessel that does not conform to the registration and marking requirements of section 13-60.4-7(d); - (4) Possess or use any net or container employed underwater to capture or hold aquatic life alive for aquarium purposes, that is not labeled with the commercial marine license number or numbers of the person or persons owning, possessing or using the equipment; - (5) Possess a lay net or engage in lay net fishing in violation of the requirements of section 13-60.4-6; [or] - (6) Engage in or attempt to engage in SCUBA spearfishing, possess both SCUBA gear and a spear at the same time, or possess SCUBA gear and any specimen of speared aquatic life at the same time[-]; or - (7) Take or possess any pāku'iku'i before

-- (A) All pāku'iku'i fisher registrations have an expiration date of December 18, 2036; - (B) All registered pāku'iku'i fishers must submit monthly pāku'iku'i catch reports to the department; and - (C) Any other registration terms and conditions that the department finds necessary to effectively monitor the pāku'iku'i fishery; or - (9) Take or possess more than four pāku'iku'i per person per day from December 18, 2026 through December 17, 2036.
-[Eff 12/26/13; comp 3/11/23; am and comp] (Auth: HRS §\$187A-5, 188-53, 188F-6) (Imp: HRS §\$187A-5, 188-53, 188F-3)
+December 18, 2026.
+[Eff 12/26/13; comp 3/11/23; am and comp] (Auth:

+HRS \$\$187A-5, 188-53, 188F-6) (Imp: HRS \$\$187A-5, 188-53, 188F-3)